 Ri laughed as she visualized the court Jester doing something silly.
 "I wouldn't say better."

-Lyceus balanced the dishes in one hand to give Ri a farewell embrace.
-"You are, everybody agrees and so do I."
+Lyceus balanced the trays in one hand to give Ri a farewell embrace.
+"You are.
+Everybody agrees, and so do I."

-After breaking apart, Ri opened the door saying.
-"I thoroughly enjoyed this morning, Lyceus, and thanks for taking care of the dishes for me."
+After breaking apart, Ri opened the door, proclaiming, "I have thoroughly enjoyed this morning Lyceus, and thanks for taking care of the dishes for me."

-Ri gave the Prince the same widen smile her Lord had given her when she told her who she would be apprenticed by."Aristotle."
+Ri gave the Prince the same widened smile her Lord had given her when she disclosed whom she would be apprenticed by.
+"Aristotle."